An industry leader in 10-year investment performance

 The fund's investments are managed by QSuper.

-1. This figure comprises of the investment fee and indirect cost ratio which are based on the fees and costs for the financial year ended 30 June 2018 and the administration fee which reduced from 0.18% to 0.16% from 1 July 2018.
+2. This figure comprises of the investment fee and indirect cost ratio which are based on the fees and costs for the financial year ended 30 June 2019, and the administration fee.
 The total fees and any other applicable fees are deducted daily from the unit price before the unit price is declared and may differ from future fees and costs.
+Other fees may apply.